Sriram-Pandi/Real-time_Filtering/readme.md

 - The pop art inspiration was derived from [Creating Pop Art using OpenCV and Python](https://www.analytics-link.com/post/2019/07/11/creating-pop-art-using-opencv-and-python).
 - OpenAI's ChatGPT provided clarifications and guidance for specific concepts.
 - Srinivas Peri, a course-mate, provided collaborative discussions on coding challenges.

----

-This detailed description should give a more in-depth understanding of each step and its significance in the project.